Cognitive approaches

 Someone who is looking for support for their voices from the NHS might be offered CBT for Psychosis.

-This kind of CBT usually involves meeting with a psychologistquestion icon for roughly 8-16 sessions and talking to them about unusual experiences (like voices or visions) and unusual thoughts and feelings.
+This kind of CBT usually involves meeting with a psychologistt for roughly 8-16 sessions and talking to them about unusual experiences (like voices or visions) and unusual thoughts and feelings.
 That might include talking about what the voices say when they tend to happen, and how they make someone think and feel.
 Sometimes there is ‘homework’ between the sessions (e.g. keeping a diary about thoughts and voices).
 In general, the focus is what can be done in the here and now.

 CBT tends to focus on finding patterns in our thoughts and behaviour and how they interact with the problem at hand.
 For voices, this might involve thinking about what things might act as a trigger (such as the stress of poor sleep) and what kinds of patterns of thinking happen when the voices are around.